autograms/autograms/docs/autograms_concepts/autograms_basics.md

 See the main documentation of [AutoGRAMS functions](actions.md#function-actions) for a full overview.

-## calling AutoGRAMS functions from python
+## Calling AutoGRAMS functions from python

 AutoGRAMS functions can be called both from within an autogram and externally from python.
 The AutoGRAMS apply_fn() for calling AutoGRAMS modules from python accepts the following arguments: